North American box office: 'Twilight: Breaking Dawn Part 2' vs. previous 'Twilight Saga' movies

 On the other hand, Breaking Dawn Part 2 is trailing New Moon by a relatively wide margin, especially if higher ticket prices are taken into account.
 Adjusted for inflation, New Moon grossed approximately $199 million in its first seven days out.

-Barring a miraculous surge or unusually small drop-off rates in the next several weekends, Breaking Dawn Part 2 has absolutely no chance of becoming the highest-grossing Twilight movie at the domestic box office.
+Barring a miraculous surge or unusually small drop-off rates in the next several weekends, Breaking Dawn 2 has absolutely no chance of becoming the highest-grossing Twilight movie at the domestic box office.

 'Twilight' movie franchise biggest worldwide hit?